Juviro/mythic-commander/clash/next.md

 * on page load, cards in exile are animated
 * milling action animation is wrong on flipped board
 * align indicator when aligning both x and y not in center of card when it's left and/or top aligned
+* after moving all cards from graveyard -> library, whenever you draw a card after that, an animation is played fom graveyard to library